SinaJry/kilid_test/README.md

 # kilid_test
-create a class to retrive data from postgresql (p4admin) and plot charts
+this repository contains a script which define a class including 2 method to retrive data from postsgresql (p4admin) and to plot charts.